 Health

-According to the Australian Bureau of Statistics, one in eight Australian men experience depression at some time during their lifetime.
+One in eight Australian men experience depression at some time during their lifetime.
 While this incidence is lower than women (one in six), the worrying part is that men are less likely to seek help – even if they recognise the symptoms.

-Everyone feels sad now and then, but depression is more than a low mood.
+Depression is more than a low mood.
 It’s a serious condition that affects your physical and mental health, and something that won’t ‘go away by itself’.

 And just like other medical conditions, depression needs to be treated, or it can get worse.
+Beyond Blue has a 10-question online check to help you understand what kind of support you might need.

 People with depression may suffer a number of symptoms.
 These include behavioural changes, different feelings and thoughts, as well as physical changes: